Bloggers

 16. Q – I’m just a few days away from departure and my new passport has not arrived even though I followed State Department’s guidelines at the time of my application.
 Can I just show up at a passport agency and expect to be served without an appointment?

 A- This is yet another fuzzy part in the application process.
 Some agencies require appointments, others say they do, but in reality do not.
-The bottom line is if you need an emergency in-person appointment plan to go very early, take someone else with you to hold your place in line if you need to take a bathroom break, and expect to spend the day.
-Some passport agencies handle in-person appointments far better than others.
+The bottom line is some passport agencies handle in-person appointments far better than others.
 If you think this is the third world: it is.
 Passport agencies that have been reported to take walk-ins include Philadelphia; San Francisco; Aurora, Colorado; Miami and Washington, DC.
-Philadelphia has reportedly been disregarding appointments as has San Francisco.
+Philadelphia was reportedly disregarding appointments in 2007 as was San Francisco - but this may have changed.

 17. Q – I need an emergency in-person appointment to obtain a passport for a child.
 What do I need to bring with me?